Gillian Goddard, MD

 Understanding the roller coaster of emotions

-If you have ever had a baby, you have experienced the roller coaster ride of various hormones rising and falling, especially after delivery and with weaning.
+After having a baby, you’ll experience a roller coaster ride of various hormones rising and falling, especially after delivery and with weaning.
 The tears seem to come from nowhere.
 Night sweats have left you shivering in a pool of sweat.
 Vaginal dryness makes the idea of having sex again much less sexy.

 All these symptoms are related to hormonal shifts that occur as our body changes focus from growing a fetus to producing breast milk to support that fetus in the outside world.
-Whether you breastfeed or not, your hormones go through complicated postpartum gyrations that can leave you wondering whether you’re coming or going.
+And even whether you breastfeed or not, your hormones go through complicated postpartum swings that can leave you feeling out of sorts (to say the least).

 A parent breastfeeding a child